lvgl/lvgl/docs/overview/timer.md

 ## Asynchronous calls

 In some cases, you can't do an action immediately.
-For example, you can't delete an object because something else is still using it or you don't want to block the execution now.
+For example, you can't delete an object because something else is still using it, or you don't want to block the execution now.
 For these cases, `lv_async_call(my_function, data_p)` can be used to make `my_function` be called on the next call of `lv_timer_handler`. `data_p` will be passed to function when it's called.
-Note that, only the pointer of the data is saved so you need to ensure that the variable will be "alive" while the function is called.
+Note that only the data pointer is saved, so you need to ensure that the variable will be "alive" while the function is called.
 It can be *static*, global or dynamically allocated data.

 For example:
 ```c